- Lead a Challenge

 On the third morning you will be transferred to the Elephant Nature Park, a few hours outside of Chiang Mai.
 In this sanctuary the elephants which were abused as working animals or orphaned are sheltered and cared for.
-You will help to clean and swim with the elephants.
-This unique adventure will also be the opportunity to bond with and learn about these wonderful animals.
+This unique adventure will be an opportunity to bond with, care for and learn about these wonderful animals.

 You will then move to the hill-tribe village for the second part of your volunteering project.
 Traveling to a hill-tribe village is usually an adventure in itself, as they are often located in the most remote and beautiful areas.
 Enjoy the trip that will take you to the most authentic locations of Thailand!

 On your first day you will be able to visit the village and share a welcome dinner with some of the villagers.
 Keep your eyes and ears wide open for this truly unique experience!

 This is your moment to give and grow as a volunteer!
 There are many things that you can do to support the hill-tribe, such as teaching English, making improvements to the school, coaching sports, and more!
 Not only will you be able to share the ancestral way of life of the hill-tribe, but you will also see the results of your work as the lives of the children and villagers improve.
 It is the most rewarding kind of experience!